 In all, Kipling contributed twenty-two original poems, or twenty-three if the two “American Rebellion” poems are counted separately, as they sometimes are.
 The book was published in July 1911, in two different formats.
 One was large, lavishly laid out, and at 7/6 (seven shillings and sixpence) cost the equivalent of £50 in 2022, the price of a very lavish coffee table book.

-The other was small, relatively cheap at 1/8d (8 pence in today’s currency), functional in appearance, and given the significantly different title of A School History of England.
+The other was small, relatively cheap at one shilling and eight pence, £11 in 2022, functional in appearance, and given the significantly different title of A School History of England.
 The relative importance attached by Fletcher and Kipling to the two books can be seen from the initial print runs.
 Only 5000 copies of A History of England were printed.
-This compared with 25,000 copies of the School History.
+This is compared with 25,000 copies of the School History.
 See David A Richards, Rudyard Kipling: A Bibliography (New Castle, Delaware, 2006), pp. 415-417.

 This attitude is unfortunate because although A History of England certainly does have a distinct bibliographical identity, it has no textual authority in any way separate from that of the School History.
 The text is exactly the same in each book.
 The pagination is also the same, and although published at a price that would prohibit its general use in schools, the larger book was still written for the same children as A School History.
 The only difference between the books is that A History of England contained four more coloured plates than A School History.

 For these various reasons, and for the general convenience of any reader who wishes to follow up references, in all of the commentaries in this Guide on poems that Kipling wrote for Fletcher’s text, the title A School History of England is used throughout in preference to the misleading A History of England.
 As the two books have the same text and pagination, all quotations and page references do, of course, apply equally to both.